“Labor Omnia Vincit” McKay Law

 Identify the Grocery Store

-Store-area cases, identify the store.
+Store-area cases, document the store involvement.
 Grocery store claims may be available.

 Get a Police Report